-Lower to middle and lower class consumers cook and eat most meals with the home and seldom dine in fine restaurants, but sometimes eat in fast food restaurants or cafeterias.
+Lower and middle class consumers cook and eat most meals within the home and seldom dine in fine restaurants, but sometimes eat in fast food restaurants or cafeterias.
 Good quality items are not overlooked by these consumers, but price is the most significant factor in household food preferences.
 Overall, lower-income customers spend less on food than wealthier consumers, but shop more frequently.